-

 “There’s a direct correlation between using Sonder and reducing absence,” the employer concluded.

-The shift from reactive to preventive
+Shifting from reactive to preventive wellbeing strategies

 The most forward-thinking organisations are fundamentally changing their approach.
 “We made the link between an EAP and reducing absence – how do we use it to reduce absence and get people back to work place,” explained one transport leader.